BloodyBogan/Product-Box-With-Swatches/README.md

 # Product Box With Swatches

 Modern product box with swatches.
+In order for the image switching to work, you need to run the page on a server!
+Doesn't work on GitHub Pages for some reason.

 ## Website